 The City will continue with the public involvement and participation activities each year for the SWMP Plan and will continue to make the annual report available for public review by posting it on the City website.
 With social media now available to the City, advertising for public participation in developing updates to the SWMP Plan will be posted on social media, including how suggestions can be submitted to the City.

-The City will provide opportunities for public involvement in development and finalization of the SMAP through at least one public hearing.
-The first public hearing at city council is expected to occur in either October or November..
+• The City will provide opportunities for public involvement in development and finalization of the SWMP through at least one public hearing.